earthly/earthly/docs/guides/docker-in-earthly.md

   ```
 * It is recommended that the target containing the `WITH DOCKER` clause inherits from a supported Docker-in-Docker (dind) image such as `earthly/dind:alpine` or `earthly/dind:ubuntu`.
 If your build requires the use of an alternative environment as part of a test (e.g. to run commands like `sbt test` or `go test` together with a docker-compose stack), consider placing the test itself in a Docker image, then loading that image via `--load` and running the test as a Docker container.
 * If you do not use an officially supported Docker-in-Docker image, Earthly will attempt to install Docker in whatever image you have chosen.
 This has the drawback of not being able to use cache efficiently and is not recommended for performance reasons.
-* To maximize the use of cache, all external images used should be declared via the options `--pull` or `--compose`.
+* To maximize the use of a cache, all external images used should be declared via the options `--pull` or `--compose`.
 Even though commands such as `docker run` automatically pull an image if it is not found locally, it will do so every single time the `WITH DOCKER` clause is executed, due to Docker caching not being preserved between runs.
 Pre-declaring the images ensures that they are properly cached by Earthly to minimize unnecessary redownloads.
 * `docker build` cannot be used to build Dockerfiles.
 However, the Earthly command `FROM DOCKERFILE` can be used instead.
 See [alternative to docker build](#alternative-to-docker-build) below.
 * The state of the Docker daemon within Earthly cannot be inspected on the host (e.g. for debugging purposes).
 For example, if a `docker-compose` stack fails, you cannot execute commands like `docker-compose logs` or `docker logs` on the host.
 However, you may use the interactive mode to drop into a shell within the build environment and execute such commands there.
 For more information, see the [debugging guide](./debugging.md).
-* It is currently not possible to mount `/var/run/docker.sock` in order to use the host Docker daemon.
+* It is currently not possible to mount `/var/run/docker.sock` to use the host Docker daemon.
 This goes against Earthly's principles of keeping execution repeatable.
 Mounting the Docker socket may cause builds to depend on the host Daemon state (e.g. pre-cached images) in ways that may not be obvious or easy to reproduce if the build were executed in another environment.

 ## Alternatives to Docker in Earthly